© Crown copyright 2019

-- Should keep floor surfaces in good repair and free from trip hazards.
+- Keep stairs and floor surfaces in good repair and free from trip hazards.

 - Look for any obvious trip hazards and/or uneven surfaces (particularly on stairs, bathroom floors, at the exits of showers).

-Fire can cause burns or being overcome by smoke poisoning or gas.
+Fire can cause serious harm from burns and the inhalation of smoke or gas.

-- Must provide working smoke alarms on every floor.
+- Provide working smoke alarms on every floor.

-- Should situate cooking, heating and other electrical appliances away from flammable materials and fire exits.
+- Situate cooking, heating and other electrical appliances away from flammable materials and fire exits.

-- Should regularly test appliances and maintain them in a good condition, making sure that any furniture supplied has the required labels and fireproofing.
+- Regularly test appliances and maintain them in a good condition, making sure that any furniture supplied has the required labels and fireproofing.

 - Check for working smoke alarms on each floor.